amnn/3rd-year-report/report.md

 copies of the rule's data).
-This is so that when traversing the grammar in a "bottom-up" fashion, the rule acts as a barrier: We can associate a count with each rule $X\rightarrow\alpha$ denoting how many non-terminals in $\alpha$ we have visited, only when we have visited all of them can we visit $X$ through this rule.
+This is so that when traversing the grammar in a "bottom-up" fashion, the rule acts as a barrier: We can associate a count with each rule $X\rightarrow\alpha$ denoting how many non-terminals in $\alpha$ we have visited: only when we have visited all of them can we visit $X$ through this rule.

 \input{aux/inverted.tex}